DexOnClouds/aurora-discord-bot/README.md

-# aurora-discord-botHere’s the updated `README.md` file with the requested changes, including the `config.js` reference and added emojis for a more engaging appearance:

----

 # 🌌 **Aurora Discord Bot**

 Aurora is a versatile Discord bot designed to enhance your server experience with a variety of features.
 It includes commands for moderation, fun interactions, and utility functions.
 The bot is built using **Discord.js** and integrates with **MongoDB** for data storage.